IMPORT ADVISORY AND CONSULTANCY

-We present the customer with an import pre-calculation that includes all costs involved in the process and the total and unit cost of the nationalized merchandise.
+We present the customer with an import pre-calculation that includes all costs involved in the process and the total and unit cost of the nationalized product.
 With this information in hand, we facilitate your decision-making process.

 To certify the quality of the imported material, mainly in imports from newly developed suppliers, the customer can count on the on-site inspection service.

 Target offers the pre-shipment inspection and audit service directly at the supplier's factory or warehouse.
 In this service, quality checks and compliance with the order are made, offering greater peace of mind to the importer.
 At the end of the visit, a report is issued and, in the event of non-compliance, it is possible to request repairs and feedback from the supplier before shipment, avoiding surprises and additional costs when the goods arrive at the destination.

 Do you want to know more about our on-site audit and inspection service?
 Contact us so that together we can analyse the type of service that best suits your company's needs.